erlingrj/iot-temp/report.md

 *Fig. 2: Remote system*

-#### Database
+#### Databases
-We have two non relational databases hosted on AWS.
+We have two non-relational DynamoDB databases hosted on AWS.
 The first is the full log.
 All the events broadcasted with MQTT in the *local system* is entered here.
 Fig. 3 shows an entry with the different fields.
 The second database contains just a single entry per Customer as shown in Fig. 4, it holds the current value for the system variables, in our current case this is only *temperature* and *control policy*

 The database interface is a REST interface that accepts GET requests and POST request to access *temperature* and *control policy* events.
-This interface is used by the Logger/Gateway process in the *local system* .
+This interface is used by the Logger/Gateway process in the *local system* to synchronize.

 | Customer ID | Event ID | Timestamp | Data |